ngwingyan/CodingGame/README.md

 - High score screen - display scores for each user in descending order
 ![screenshot](./assets/image/highscores.png)

+## Technology used
+- Javascript (for loop, if else, setInterval, clearInterval), HTML, CSS

 ## License
 Please refer to the license in the repository.